Yellowstrawberrys/Commander/README.md

 ## Use
 > [!WARNING]
-> This library requires Paper-api 1.20.1+
+> This library only works with Paper & Folia

 You can implement this library with
 #### Gradle